PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 ## Packet Filtering with queries

-If you dont remember the basics about filtering, check the [Wireshark Basics for filtering](wireshark.md/#package-filtering).
+If you don't remember the basics about filtering, check the [Wireshark Basics for filtering](wireshark.md/#package-filtering).

 The typical use case is to capture everything and filter the captured packets.
 But you can also filter while sniffing the traffic.